 A Story to Tell

-Future projects will be selected from an inventory of historic sites that the Committee has assembled.
+Since the summer of 2017, the Historic Marker Project was placed under the purview of the Orleans Historic Commission.
+Future projects will be selected from a rich inventory of Orleans historic sites and will be executed by members of the Historic Commission.
 The website will be enhanced with additional markers, historic sites, research publications and oral histories so please visit us often.

-The Committee, now part of the Orleans Historic Commission is indebted to the Department of Public Works, for installing the markers; the Community Preservation Committee for providing the funding, the Orleans Community Partnership for preparing the initial grant applications, and the Snow Library Board of Trustees for providing a prime location for our “Anchor Marker – The Founding of Orleans”.
+The Historic Marker Project extends it sincere thanks to the original committee members: Ron Petersen/Historian and current Historic Commission Chair; Pat Perry/Project Manager and current Historic Commission Associate; Kathleen McNeil/Secretary; Joanna Keeley; Tish Noyes; Steve Bornemeier; Gail Colglazer, Robert Barker and Judy Brainerd/Community Preservation Committee Liasion.
+We are all indebted to the Department of Public Works, for installing the markers; the Community Preservation Committee for providing the funding, the Orleans Community Partnership for preparing the initial grant applications, and the Snow Library Board of Trustees for providing a prime location for our “Anchor Marker – The Founding of Orleans”.

 Special thanks to Hopewell Manufacturing for their collaboration on producing the Historic Markers.

 Special appreciation goes to the World War I Commemorative Committee: Sandy Davidson, Pam Feltus, Ken Fearn, Michael Hicks, Joseph Manas, Pat Perry, Ron Peterson, Noelle Pina,Tavi Prugno, Lisa Sidmundson and Bonnie Snow.
 Click here to read more about the centennial commemoration on the U Boat Attack on Orleans